ccnmtl/compiled3/content/articles/django-integration-testing.md

 poster_source: "Portrait of Django Reinhardt, Aquarium, New York, N.Y., ca. Nov.
 1946, LOC"
 bookendanimal: "cat"
 ---
-One of the pleasures of writing applications in Django, or painpoints depending on your outlook, is that unit testing is at the core of the experience.
+One of the pleasures of writing applications in Django, or pain points depending on your outlook, is that unit testing is at the core of the experience.
 It's very much part of the culture of the Django project, so much so that it has its [own chapter](https://docs.djangoproject.com/en/3.0/intro/tutorial05/) in the